RigsOfRods/docs.rigsofrods.org/source/terrain-creation/terrn2-subsystem.md

 ### Static objects

-Static objects are referred to in the file by its `.odef` name.
-The `.odef` file contains names of the visual meshes along with collision mesh and associated friction settings.
+Static objects are referred to by its object definition (`.odef`) file name.
+This file contains names of the visual meshes along with collision mesh and associated friction settings.

 Static objects may also trigger special events.
 A "truck shop" building will, when entered, will display a vehicle menu.